shannon-lab/zapdos/doc/content/source/bcs/NeumannCircuitVoltageMoles_KV.md

 \end{equation}

 Where $V_\text{source}$ is the driven potential, $V_\text{cathode}$ is the potential at cathode,
-$e$ is the elemental charge , $\Gamma_i$ and $\Gamma_e$ are fluxes ions and electrons respectively, $A$ is the cross-sectional area of the plasma, and $R$ is the ballast resistance.
-Within `NeumannCircuitVoltageMoles_KV`, the charged species' flux at the boundary are assumed to be given by:
+$e$ is the elemental charge , $\Gamma_i$ and $\Gamma_e$ are the ion and and electron particle fluxes, respectively, $A$ is the cross-sectional area of the plasma, and $R$ is the ballast resistance.
+Within `NeumannCircuitVoltageMoles_KV`, the charged species' flux at the boundary is assumed to be given by:

 \begin{equation}
 a =